MicrosoftDocs/sql-docs/docs/relational-databases/security/resumable-add-table-constraints.md

 - When an index operation is paused, both the original index and the newly created one require disk space and need to be updated during [Data Manipulation Language (DML)](/sql/t-sql/statements/statements#data-manipulation-language) operations.

 The new SQL Server extensions allow a resumable operation for the [Data Definition Language (DDL)](/sql/t-sql/statements/statements#data-definition-language) command [ALTER TABLE ADD CONSTRAINT](/sql/t-sql/statements/alter-table-transact-sql) and adding a Primary or Unique Key.
+For more information on adding a Primary or Unique Key, see [ALTER TABLE table_constraint](/sql/t-sql/statements/alter-table-table-constraint-transact-sql).

 ## Resumable operations